nanobowers/py2cr/README.md

 ## To-do

 + [x] Remove python2/six dependencies to reduce clutter.
 Py2 has been end-of-lifed for a while now.
-+ [x] Remove numpy dependencies unless/until a suitable target for Crystal can be identified
++ [x] Remove numpy dependencies unless/until a suitable target for Crystal can be identified (targeting num.cr now)
 + [ ] Add additional Crystal shim methods to translate common python3 stdlib methods.
 Consider a mode that just maps to a close Crystal method rather than using a shim-method to reduce the python-ness.
 + [ ] Refactor the code-base.
 Most of it is in the `__init__.py`
 + [x] Add additional unit-tests